ClanCats/Container/README.md

 ## Documentation

-The full documentation can be found on: [http://clancats.io/container](http://clancats.io/container/master/)
+The full documentation can be found on [http://clancats.io/container](http://clancats.io/container/master/)

 ## Getting Started

 Here follow some really basic examples to get started with the clancats container.